apitoolkit/apitoolkit-landing/index.md

 title: "The API Developer's Toolbox"
 date: 2022-03-23
 publishdate: 2022-03-24
-description: "Build and maintain your APIs with Less downtimes, Fewer support tickets, Faster time to resolution and always up to date insights into your APIs"
+description: "Build and maintain your APIs with less downtimes, fewer support tickets, faster time to resolution, and always up to date insights into your APIs."
 hidenav: true
 monitoring-carousel:
   name: "monitoring-carousel"
   pre-title: "Monitoring & Observability"
-  title: "Monitor Critical Systems and third parties"
+  title: "Monitor Critical Systems and Third Parties"
   description: "Gain data-driven insights into your APIs and APIs you depend on.
 Query user behavior and see all requests made by users or requests you made to third parties."
   items:
-    - title: Log Explorer to query Incoming and Outgoing Requests
+    - title: Log Explorer to Query Incoming and Outgoing Requests
       img: /assets/img/screenshots/log_explorer_zoom.png
     - title: Performance Analytics
       img: /assets/img/screenshots/analytics_zoomed.png
     - title: API and Endpoint Analytics
       img: /assets/img/screenshots/endpointlist_zoomed.png
-    - title: Custom Alerts on API performance and metrics
+    - title: Custom Alerts on API Performance and Metrics
       img: /features/error-tracking/apitoolkit_slack.png
 errors-carousel:
   name: "errors-carousel"
   pre-title: "Backend Errors & API Breaking Changes"
-  title: "No more Guessing Games.
-Track Code errors and Breaking Changes with more Context "
+  title: "No More Guessing Games.
+Track Code Errors and Breaking Changes with More Context"
   description: >
     Get to the root cause of every issue.
     Whether it is caused by runtime errors, breaking API changes introduced by third-party integrations, or unintended API-breaking changes by your team."
   items:
-    - title: See Errors and API Issues at a glance
+    - title: See Errors and API Issues at a Glance
       img: /assets/img/screenshots/errors_zoomed.png
     - title: Trace Code Errors to their Root Cause
       img: /features/error-tracking/log_explorer_error.png
-    - title: Track Breaking changes in your APIs and integrations
+    - title: Track Breaking Changes in your APIs and Integrations
       img: /features/error-tracking/changes_details.png
 testing-carousel:
   name: "testing-carousel"
   pre-title: "E2E API Testing & Synthetic Monitors"
-  title: "Run active e2e monitors on any APIs, and assert if key usecases work as expected."
+  title: "Run Active E2E Monitors on any APIs, and Assert if Key Use Cases Work as Expected"
   description: >
-    Our AI even generates these tests and monitors for you, from your OpenAPI/Swagger spec, or from API request logs.
+    Our AI even generates these tests and monitors for you, from your OpenAPI/Swagger spec, or API request logs.
     Schedule them to run at intervals and configure specific checks and assertions.
   items:
-    - title: Be the first to know when your APIs are down or slow.
+    - title: Be the First to Know When Your APIs are Down or Slow
       img: /assets/img/dashboard.png
-    - title: Create chained/multi-step functional test sequences & assertions
+    - title: Create Chained/Multi-step Functional Test Sequences & Assertions
       img: /features/error-tracking/log_explorer_error.png
-    - title: Create monitors with AI or by importing Swagger/OpenAPI
+    - title: Create Monitors with AI or by Importing Swagger/OpenAPI
       img: /assets/img/dashboard.png
-    - title: Run tests and monitors From 50+ Locations
+    - title: Run Tests and Monitors From 50+ Locations
       img: /assets/img/dashboard.png
 linting-carousel:
   name: "linting-carousel"
   items:
-    - title: Verify your API payloads are returning the correct data.
+    - title: Verify your API Payloads are Returning the Correct Data
       img: /assets/img/dashboard.png
-    - title: Verify that your API integrations did not introduce breaking changes
+    - title: Verify That Your API Integrations Did Not Introduce Breaking Changes
       img: /features/error-tracking/log_explorer_error.png
-    - title: Lint API payloads for security issues and API best practices
+    - title: Lint API Payloads for Security Issues and API Best Practices
       img: /assets/img/dashboard.png
 documentation-carousel:
   name: "documentation-carousel"
   pre-title: "Documentation & API Specification "
-  title: "The best Documentation is one you didnt have to write.
-Powered by AI and your API usage logs."
+  title: "The Best Documentation Is One You Did Not Have to Write: Powered by AI and Your API Usage Logs"
   description: "Automatically generate API specifications from the live API payloads that are analyzed.
 Enrich this specification with more context, descriptions, etc., and generate public-facing API documentation or OpenAPI/Swagger specifications."
   items:
-    - title: AI-generated API specification based on live request payloads
+    - title: AI-Generated API Specification Based on Live Request Payloads
       img: /assets/img/dashboard.png
-    - title: Auto verify that Documentation & Spec are in sync with backend implementation
+    - title: Auto Verify That Documentation & Spec Are in Sync With Backend Implementation
       img: /features/error-tracking/log_explorer_error.png
-    - title: Design beautiful user-facing API documentation portals in minutes.
+    - title: Design Beautiful User-Facing API Documentation Portals in Minutes
       img: /assets/img/dashboard.png

 somuchmore:
   - title: "Powerful Reports"
-    description: "Get Daily and weekly Reports about the numbers that matter."
+    description: "Get daily and weekly reports about the numbers that matter."
     img: "/assets/img/home/reports.svg"
-  - title: "Up to date API Docs & Spec"
+  - title: "Up-to-Date API Docs & Spec"
     description: "AI generated spec based off your traffic.
 Approve new changes."
     img: "/assets/img/home/specs.svg"
   - title: "Automatic Changelogs"
-    description: "Maintain a changelog of your APis and APIs your depend on."
+    description: "Maintain a changelog of your APIs and APIs you depend on."
     img: "/assets/img/home/auto-changelogs.svg"
   - title: "Error Analytics"
     description: "Get deeper insights about errors and the affected users."
     img: "/assets/img/home/error-analytics.svg"
   - title: "Self Host"
-    description: "Don’t let your data leave your server via self hosting."
+    description: "Don’t let your data leave your server via self-hosting."
     img: "/assets/img/home/selfhost.svg"
   - title: "Alerts & Integrations"
-    description: "Get notified about realtime issues on your terms."
+    description: "Get notified about real-time issues on your terms."
     img: "/assets/img/home/alerts.svg"
 tweets:
 xtweets: